 - Make common fears and misunderstandings a priority.

-The activities in this Unit provide some hints to foster discussion with youngsters about the potential consequences of their online activities, which requires a sensitive and professional manner, free from prejudices or punishments.
+The activities in this Unit provide some ideas to foster discussion with youngsters about the potential consequences of their online activities, which requires a sensitive and professional manner, free from prejudices or punishments.